Safeguarding Whole-School Programme

 How to use this programme

-This programme - designed for all members of teaching staff, support staff and volunteers - is made up of five core content units, an introduction, and a summary.
+This programme - designed for all members of teaching staff, support staff and volunteers - is made up of seven units.

 You can choose from self-study or 'download and deliver' options on the unit pages.

 - completing the seven core content units as part of a half-day inset session

 - selecting individual units to target a specific issue, either to deliver to a group or for personal CPD.

 Make use of the associated reading and resources to supplement and deepen your learning.